-| Centre for Plastic Electronics
+Centre for Processable Electronics

 Institute for Biomedical Engineering (IBE)

 The Institute of Biomedical Engineering (IBME) coordinates large-scale, multi-disciplinary research initiatives at Imperial College London, applying pioneering advances in medical technology to enable people to lead independent and productive lives despite illness, ageing and disability.

 Institute for Security Science and Technology

 The Institute for Security Science and Technology was founded in 2008 as one of four Imperial College London Global Institutes.
 The Institute seeks to improve security and resilience across a range of scales, from protecting the individual to ensuring the security of whole populations.

 International Centre for Advanced Materials (ICAM)

 The International Centre for Advanced Materials (ICAM) is leading research that seeks to advance the fundamental understanding and use of advanced materials across a variety of energy and industrial applications.
 Established in 2012 and planned to run to 2022, ICAM is a unique collaboration between five research partners: BP, The University of Manchester, the University of Cambridge, Imperial College London, and the University of Illinois at Urbana-Champaign.

 The London Centre for Nanotechnology

 Rolls-Royce Nuclear University Technology Centre

 The Imperial Nuclear UTC is unique in its breadth addressing nuclear engineering research of relevance to Rolls-Royce which includes: Materials Performance, Micromechanics, Non-destructive Evaluation, Radiation Transport, Structural Integrity, Thermal Hydraulics and Tribology.

-Henry Royce Institute for Advanced Materials
+Henry Royce Institute

 The aim of this national institute is to allow the UK to grow its world-leading research and innovation base in advanced-materials science, which is fundamental to all industrial sectors and the national economy.
 Imperial is a founding partner and the Department jointly champions the core research area of “Atoms to Devices” with the University of Leeds.